 Summer 2019 is almost over and I got my days off from work in the last week of August.
 It was a time well spent as I got to travel a lot and visit new places.
-I’m gonna take you at my quick trip to salt mine Wieliczka in Poland with me.
+I’m gonna take you on my quick trip to salt mine Wieliczka in Poland with me.

 It’s been a while since I’ve been home at Slovakia, therefore the choice where to go from Prague was quite simple.
-My family convinced me to spend the whole of my holidays at Slovakia, but I had one condition though.
+My family convinced me to spend the whole of my holidays in Slovakia, but I had one condition though.

 We were not to sit at home.